nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Exploring-Data-in-the-KF-Portal/KF_5_Explore.md

 It is important to get a sense of what data exists before we start filtering down and designing an experiment.
-This page gives us a set of six interactive plots that display the overall data.
+This page gives us a set of seven interactive plots that display the overall data.
 You can impose filters on the data in two different ways:

 -   By using the filter buttons
 -   By clicking a graph component of any plot

+!!!
+Note

+    Application of the filters via the graph of any plot allows for choice of one value.
+In case of values spanning multiple bars in a plot, it is recommended to use the filter buttons.